suchmememanyskill/switch-guide/docs/user_guide/all/syscfw_vs_emummc.md

 - "Offline" meaning behind a method of blocking Nintendo's servers.

 It can also additionally serve as brick protection, which is why it's especially important and recommended to set up for modchipped Switch users.

+This path of the guide also sets up sysCFW, you don't have to set it up additionally.

 #### Some use cases for this path of the guide are: